martinkooij/jsmn-traversal/README.md

 # Usage
- Use the tokenizer by zserge: https://github.com/zserge/jsmn This only needs the header file jsmn.h to be inlcude in your project.
+ Use the tokenizer by zserge: https://github.com/zserge/jsmn This only needs the header file jsmn.h to be included in your project.

  Use the traverser in c++ from this repository.
 You only need to include jsmn_traversal.hpp

-In short by inlcuding jsmn.h and jsmn_traversal.cpp you have a lightweight parser and traversal.
+In short by including the two header files jsmn.h and jsmn_traversal.cpp you have a lightweight parser and traversal.
+No code needed.

 # Functionality
 For use of jsmn see https://github.com/zserge/jsmn.